 Spain prides itself on its employee rights.
 With this in mind, employment contracts in Spain are taken seriously, with employment being highly regulated.
-If you've been offered a job in Spain, then it's essential that you know your rights and what your contract entails and how it protects you and your employer.
+If you've been offered a job in Spain, then you must know your rights, what your contract entails, and how it protects both you and your employer.

-Due to the regulation, written contracts are the most popular form of agreement.
-Verbal agreements are rare because employment contracts must be sent to the Public State Employment Service within ten working days of commencement.
+Due to the regulation, written work contracts in Spain are the most popular form of agreement.
+Verbal agreements are rare because employment contracts must be sent to the Public State Employment Service (SEPE) within ten working days of commencement.

 Information in your Employment Contract

 Due to the complexities of employment in different industries, your contract will be defined by a specific category that entails its own particular regulation.
 This is called the Convenio Colectivo.
 Typically, this will include regulated information such as;

 Sick days are not typical in Spanish employment contracts.
 If you are sick, your doctor will usually issue a Baja.
 Your Baja will mean that social security will cover your salary during the time you are off work.

 Types of Employment Contract